ChristofferKarlsson/compute-engine-workshop/3-instance-groups/README.md

 sed -i '/listen \[::\]:80 default_server/a ssi on;' /etc/nginx/sites-available/default
 service nginx reload
 ```
-As with the instances, when executing the command surround the startup-script with a starting and ending `"`.
+As with the instances, when executing the command, surround the startup-script with a starting and ending `"`.

 Solution
 ```